you can with what you have.” That goes for me, too.

-As nasty as his disease is, it has taught me a great deal about how to be here right now and to enjoy the silly things like dentures in PB&J sandwiches and to not mourn what might have, should have been.
+As nasty as his disease is, it has taught me a great deal about how to be here right now.
+In addition, to enjoy silly things like dentures in PB&J sandwiches and to not mourn what might have or should have been.

-Perhaps someone else would have been mortified or would have wanted to “scold” or correct their loved one for not behaving in a way that is, I don’t know, socially acceptable.
+Perhaps someone else would be mortified.
+Or have wanted to “scold” or correct their loved one for not behaving in a way that is, I don’t know, socially acceptable?
 But to him, it was a logical and reasonable thing to put his teeth in his sandwich, in his moment, in his world.
-Accepting him for who he is and where he is in his world is what makes this journey with him so amazing, and yes, so challenging.
+Accepting him for who he is and where he is in his world is what makes this journey with him so amazing.
+Yes, it is challenging.

-Sure, it’s unfortunate and tough to accept that we aren’t able to enjoy the life together that we coulda, shoulda woulda had together if he didn’t have Alz.
-It does not hurt me when he asks who I am after being with him for hours.
+Sure, it’s unfortunate.
+It’s also tough to accept that we aren’t able to enjoy the life together that we coulda, shoulda woulda had together if he didn’t have Alzheimer’s.
+But it does not hurt me when he asks who I am after being with him for hours.
 It’s not sad or hard when it takes a few seconds for the light of recognition in his eyes to shine.
-It’s then that he shows me his joy seeing me and how he shows me his love when he smiles and caresses my face with his hands when I arrive.
-I don’t worry that one of these days he won’t ever recognize me again because that’s not savoring the moment we are in right now.
+In those moments he shows me his joy seeing me.
+It’s how he shows me his love when he smiles and caresses my face with his hands when I arrive.
+I don’t worry that one of these days he won’t ever recognize me again.
+That’s not savoring the moment we are in right now.
 Those are the moments I will still have when he doesn’t remember me.

 And, yeah, I’m sitting here crying as I write this because it hurts to see him so helpless and dependent on others compared to the man he used to be.
 And, yes, I mourn what isn’t, the “shoulda, coulda, woulda” for us.
-But this experience has made me a better person, a stronger person and it truly has taught me patience, great compassion, acceptance and unconditional love in the truest sense of those words. “
+But this experience has made me a better person and stronger person.
+It truly has taught me patience, great compassion, acceptance and unconditional love in the truest sense of those words. “